 Another possibility is a Health Savings Account (HSA) if you’re enrolled in a high-deductible health insurance plan.
 With an HSA, the money you contribute is tax deductible and it can be withdrawn tax- and penalty-free for qualified medical expenses.
 If you don’t run into any major health issues, you can withdraw HSA funds for any purpose after age 65 (distributions are taxed at your regular income tax rate).

-Social Security isn’t a substitute for accumulating a sizable cushion of assets but it can be used to supplement your retirement savings.
-For 2016, the maximum monthly benefit for someone retiring at full retirement age was $2,639.
-The estimated average monthly benefit payable, however, was just $1,341.
+Social Security isn’t a substitute for accumulating a sizable cushion of assets, but it can be used to supplement your retirement savings.
+For 2017, the maximum monthly benefit for someone retiring at full retirement age was $2,687.
+The estimated average monthly benefit payable, however, was just $1,342.

 You could also see a bump in your benefit amount if you’re eligible to receive benefits based on your former spouse’s earnings record.
-You have to have been married for 10 years to qualify and be 62 or older and unmarried at the time you apply for benefits.
-Fortunately, you can claim this benefit even if your ex has tied the knot again.
+To qualify, you have to have been married for 10 years, be 62 or older, and unmarried at the time you apply for benefits.
+Fortunately, you can claim this benefit even if your former spouse has tied the knot again.